ralfz123/dating-app-feature/README.md

-# Date-IT
+# DateIT
 For our project Tech, the intention is that we eventually make a dating app together with a project group.
 The first part of the project is completely individual.
 You come up with a feature for a dating app and work it out.
 At the end of the project, you only combine all the features of everyone into one app.
-And that app is called: Date-IT.
+And that app is called: DateIT.

 <!-- <img src="https://raw.githubusercontent.com/ralfz123/prototype_datingapp/master/docs/readme/design_mockup2.png" width="1000" /> -->
 -- 3 foto's UI iPhone--

 Take a look at our process in the [Wiki](https://github.com/ralfz123/dating-app-feature/wiki).
-# :heart: What is Date-IT?
+# :heart: What is DateIT?
-In **Date-IT** you can create an account and like users.
+In **DateIT** you can create an account and like users.
 When there is a match between you and the other user, it appears on the matchlist.

 # :heart_eyes: Jobstories
 _When I'm looking for a serious connection with someone,